 If you find your flower buds are falling off as if they were cut, it’s too hot for your plant.
 Continued warm temperatures above 90 degrees Fahrenheit will cause more buds to drop.
 Try to keep your plant at or below 80 degrees.

 Your plant should form flower buds in the fall to winter.
 If buds aren’t forming, there’s two possible reasons.
 Either it’s not dark enough at night, or it’s not bright enough during the day.
 Make sure all lights near your plant are off for 12-14 hours a day.
 Also, make sure there’s ample indirect light for your plant during the daytime.

 Most of the time, pests show little to no interest in Easter cactus.
+This makes caring for Easter cactus plants a little easier.
 But there are a few which might appear.

 Root knot nematodes can cause damage to the hairlike roots of your cacti.
 This results in portions of the plant turning reddish-brown in color.
 Growth may be stunted, and the plant can wilt.

 In both of these cases, adding beneficial nematodes to your soil will resolve the problem.
-These helpful nematodes will consume both fungus gnat larve and pestilent nematodes.
+These helpful nematodes will consume both fungus gnat larvae and pestilent nematodes.